arcxp-ce-support/Fusion-Training-User-Stories/README.md

 2. Create a read-only personal access token in github

-To be able to deploy outbound feeds you need to create a read-only token in [github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+To be able to run locally or deploy outbound feeds you need to create a read-only token in [github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 This token needs to be added to your .npmrc file and will allow you to view and install outboundfeeds blocks.
 The .npmrc file must never be added to the repo and checked in.
 Please use the following format when setting up your .npmrc:

 ```
 @wpmedia:registry=https://npm.pkg.github.com/